← Back to Blog

 MFA was an important milestone but it is no longer the end state.

-The future of authentication is passwordless, phishing-resistant, device-bound, and continuously evaluated.
-Organizations that recognize this shift early will reduce risk, simplify access, and avoid chasing attackers with incremental controls.
+The future of authentication is passwordless, phishing‑resistant, device‑bound, and continuously evaluated.
+Organizations that recognize this shift reduce risk, simplify access, and avoid chasing attackers with incremental controls.
 Those that do not will continue adding friction without gaining meaningful security.

 MFA still has a place.
 It just should no longer define your identity strategy.